HairAnalysisReport.com

 An important factor to consider, especially today, is the amount of toxic elements exposures you are continually exposed to on a daily basis.

-For example, your antiperspirant may contain aluminum (yes, the skin is an entry medium), the couple of antacids you just consumed may contain more aluminum, the beverage you just consumed was in an aluminum container, and you cooked your meal in a piece of aluminum cookware.
+For example, your antiperspirant may contain aluminum (yes, the skin is an entry point), the couple of antacids you just consumed may contain more aluminum, the beverage you just consumed was in an aluminum container, and you cooked your meal in a piece of aluminum cookware.

 One more thing to remember is that toxic elements are natural elements (Periodic Table) of the earth itself.
 As such, you simply cannot escape daily exposures no matter how small each exposure may be.